 Michael McMahon –Housing, Family Services & Quality Manager

 Michael has a long history working in and delivering programs designed to support disadvantaged individuals and families.
 Positive outcomes in these areas are a result of his leading roles in Community Development projects, research and evaluation initiatives and Shire-wide volunteer coordination.
 Michael’s previous client case-management and assessment is informed by his strengths-based social work background and social justice framework.
-His current position as Manager of Castlemaine Housing Service and Mt Alexander Family Services utilises his expertise and passions.
-Managing CHIRP Community Health’s Quality Improvement provides a refreshing challenge and recent achievements include being part of a team successful in gaining DHHS Quality Accreditation and an outstanding result in the Victorian Healthcare Experience Survey, while successful Rainbow Tick Accreditation is just around the corner.
+His current position as Manager of CHIRP Housing Service and CHIRP Family Services utilises his expertise and passions.
+Managing CHIRP Community Health’s Quality Improvement provides a refreshing challenge and recent achievements include being part of a team successful in gaining DHHS Quality Accreditation and an outstanding result in the Victorian Healthcare Experience Survey and achieving Rainbow Tick Accreditation.
 Being part of the CHIRP Community Health’s management team is a rewarding position which encourages his commitment to positive structural change while remaining closely connected to the Mount Alexander Shire community.

-Deb McCarthy – Allied Health & Well being Team Manager
+Deb McCarthy – Allied Health and Well being Team Manager

 Deb McCarthy is the manager of the large Well-Being, Allied Health & Promotion teams.
 Deb has more than 35 years’ experience working in the community services sector in different fields which includes early childhood, family violence, family dispute resolution and child protection.
 Throughout Deb’s career, she has gained extensive experience with managing services that provide value to the community as well as supporting staff and colleagues to ensure they succeed in their role.
 Deb’s has a strong commitment to social justice and values a holistic approach to health & well being.